 Information about Voicemail can be found on the Voicemail intranet page.

 Information about IP Telephony conference calls can be found on the Conference Calls intranet page.

 Q: How do I put a call on hold using the 7911 handset?

 To take a call off hold, press the Hold button again.

 Q: How do I set my phone to divert to my home/mobile number?

-A: You can divert your phone using your telephone handset or using the Online Cisco Self Service Website (if accessing externally you will need to connect to the Virtual Private Network (VPN) or Virtual Desktop Service (VDS) or be on a Managed Laptop.
+A: You can divert your phone using your telephone handset or using the Online Cisco Self Service Website (if accessing externally you will need to connect to the Virtual Desktop Service (VDS) or be on a Managed Laptop.

 Please note: if someone calls your extension and it is diverted to your home/mobile number, the portion of the call from your extension to your home/mobile number will be charged to your extension.